Alternating/PriceBot-2.0/README.md

 * !sol             - Show current Solana price information - 60 second cooldown
 * !chart tetsuo    - Show TETSUO price chart - 15 second cooldown
 * !chart sol       - Show Solana price chart - 15 second cooldown
+* !help

+# Bot ADMIN COMMANDS (MUST HAVE THE PROPER ROLE "owner = default role")
+* !cookie - example of command shortened cookie - !cookie K7S9piT39y0J5C0yjDYrQxb6KMnWhJaZwMUllzwruInzGN._zSeahtTAtghKyc

+# Things you must do
+* create .env file - edit the file -> DISCORD_TOKEN= 'YOUR_BOT_TOKEN_HERE'  <- put that in the .env file and put your token in there
+* Invite your bot with proper permissions https://discord.com/oauth2/authorize?client_id=BOTIDGOESHERE&scope=bot&permissions=572023139200064  <-- if you don't like this permission you can control it with roles
+* Create the role owner - If you don't like this role you can edit help.py and change the name of the role to whatever you like
+* This bot utilizes a hijacked session cookie to bypass human checks for charts - know how to get your cf_clearance cookie from chrome/firefox/opera/etc

 # Update package list
 sudo apt update